Email this link to a friend.

 Secondary infertility, is the inability to conceive after one or more successful pregnancies.
-The medical causes are similar to those of primary infertility, and include sperm problems, tubal factors, endometriosis, and ovulation difficulties.
+The medical causes are similar to those of primary infertility ( couples who have never been pregnant) , and include sperm problems, tubal factors, endometriosis, and ovulation difficulties.
 However, there are differences.
 For one thing, the couple is older, which is why time is at a premium!

 Moreover, there are emotional aspects that are unique.
 The couple experiencing secondary infertility often finds it difficult to gain understanding or sympathy from family, friends and relatives.
 Since they have one child, most people assume that the couple will have no problem having another.
 Even other infertile couples offer little sympathy!
 Patients with primary infertility often resent couples who have a baby, and believe their own pain would disappear if only they too could bear one child.
 A common remark is, "You have one child, you should be grateful for that."
 These couples are caught between two worlds, fertile and infertile - and are excluded from both!

 Guilt and frustration are common emotional responses.
 The frustration is borne out of surprise because the couple didn't think it would be difficult to conceive a second time (unless they had difficulty in getting pregnant the first time as well).
 However, just because they have got pregnant once doesn't make them immune to all the illnesses which can cause infertility - and tubes can get blocked and sperm counts drop as time goes by!